mjpoulter/mjpoulter.github.io/about.markdown

 permalink: /about/
 ---

-I am a (semi)retired techonologist, with a passion for reading and musing on the implications of all the happenings in technology.. and a penchant for projection/predicting what comes next.
-Paricularly in the context of companies that will make it and those that wont.
+I am (now) a (semi)retired techonologist, with a passion for reading and musing on the implications of all the current happenings in technology.. and a penchant for projecting/predicting what comes next.
+And mostly in relation to technologies and companies that will make it and those that wont, particularly in an enterprise setting.
+I have long history of posting such musing internally to my employers, and while retiring was encouraged to continue.